FilleMang/SOFIA/README.md

 # SOFIA - System för Operativ Förvaltning, Incidentöversikt och Analys

 SOFIA is a simple web-based system for keeping track the status of various systems without an external database; SOFIA uses a xlsx file.
-Swedish front end, should be easy to change after your needs.
+Swedish front end, should be easy to adapt for your needs.

 ## Features